Coronavirus infection despite vaccination? Maybe, but jabs still save lives | DW | 26.03.2021

 Though you may get COVID-19 even after being vaccinated, your chances of a speedy recovery will be much higher.

 Again and again, reports of vaccinated people getting COVID-19 appear in the news but that is neither a reason to get angry, nor an argument to reject vaccines.
-Even if someone has mild symptoms after vaccination, or tests positive for the coronavirus, the vaccine remains effective, doing what it is supposed to do: Preventing severe disease progression and death.
+Even if someone has mild symptoms after vaccination, or tests positive for the coronavirus, the vaccine remains effective.
+It does what it is supposed to do: Prevent severe disease progression and death.

 All of the vaccines approved by the health authorities of the EU (EMA) and the US (FDA) have exhibited high efficacy.